2020 United States census: Subsequent actions

 Separate from the events in the courts, Trump has said he also considered using an executive order to place the citizenship question on the census.
 However, on July 11 he issued Executive Order 13880 directing the Department of Commerce to obtain citizenship data from other federal agencies rather than via the census.
 He added that "we are not backing down in our effort to determine the citizenship status of the United States population" and that data from other federal agencies would be "far more accurate" than a census question.
 A spokesperson for the Department of Justice said that although the DOJ had agreed with Ross's plan to include the question, "Today's executive order represents an alternative path to collecting the best citizenship data now available, which is vital for informed policymaking and numerous other reasons.
 Accordingly, the department will promptly inform the courts that the government will not include a citizenship question on the 2020 decennial census."
 Besides federal agencies, the Department of Commerce is obtaining citizenship data from state records.

 Joe Biden, on his first day of his presidency on January 20, 2021, issued an executive order that revoked both Trump's July 11 executive order and Trump's July 21 memo, as to have the census follow the standard practice of including the counts of undocumented immigrants within the final numbers.
-Other actions ordered by the Trump administration on the census, including a directive for the Census Bureau to use government records to produce block-level citizenship data, a March 2018 order by Ross for the Bureau to start compiling government records on citizenship, and a July 2019 regulatory filing regarding producing citizen voting age population data "that states may use in redistricting" have yet to be addressed.
+The order did not rescind a directive for the Census Bureau to use government records to produce block-level citizenship data.